Revamp your wallet with the most common financial goals examples to get your money back on track!

 Are you a competitive person?
 I’m not unless it’s with myself.
 I love a good challenge, especially when it seems like it can’t be done!
 I used to think that a no-spend challenge wasn’t possible, but I did it!
 I got totally nerdy with it, as I covered my fridge in brown butcher paper and wrote on it in big letters how much I spent each week and what I saved.
 I kept a running list of what I did buy; I could buy gas for my car, dairy, and produce, along with limited fresh meat.

 It was great!
-Every day that I spend nothing, I got a nice fat gold star on my fridge (just like you got in 3rd grade!).
-I saved a nice chunk of money, and then used it to help frontload our vacation sinking fund!
-I remember thinking, while at Disney World that it was all worth it as we were having so much fun!
+Every day that I spend nothing, I get a nice fat gold star on my fridge (just like you got in 3rd grade!).
+I saved a nice chunk of money and then used it to help frontload our vacation sinking fund!
+I remember thinking, while at Disney World, that it was all worth it as we were having so much fun!
 Especially my daughter, meeting Pooh Bear and Tigger!
 I think I’ll do another no-spend challenge again this March.
 Does anyone want to join me?

-If you’re not sure what all is in a no-spend month, or maybe want something a little less intense, then check out 17 Money Saving Challenges to Supercharge Your Bank Account.
-Where you guessed it, I have 17 different challenges and free printable downloads for you to do your own!
+If you’re not sure what all is in a no-spend month or maybe want something a little less intense, then check out 20+ Money Saving Challenges to Supercharge Your Bank Account.
+Where you guessed it, I have 20+ different challenges for you to do!
 Pick whichever one sounds the most fun for you, or whichever will give you the dollar amount that you need to frontload your own vacation fund!

 January 8th – Financial Goal Must: Protect Your Family